 How does the 3+3 Pre-Law Program work?

-Students follow a prescribed curriculum to complete their major coursework as well as all other required courses for a bachelor’s degree in three years.
-During junior year, students who meet the LSU Law Center’s entrance requirements can apply for admission.
-If accepted, students would be eligible to begin study at the LSU Law Center during their fourth year at LSU, during which completed coursework will count toward the final year of the undergraduate degree as well as the first year of the law degree.
+You follow a prescribed curriculum to complete required courses for a bachelor's degree in three years.
+Next, you apply for admission to the LSU Law Center during your junior year.
+If accepted, you would be eligible to begin study at the LSU Law Center during your senior year of undergraduate studies.
+Completed coursework will count toward the final year of the undergraduate degree, as well as the first year of the law degree.

 Participating Degree Programs:

 For more information on the HSS 3+3 Pre-Law Program contact firstname.lastname@example.org or 225-578-3141.

 - Is solidly positioned among the top 100 American law schools in U.S. News and World Report Best Graduate Schools